wbsoft/parce/docs/source/deflanguage.rst

 ---------------

-Besides the general dynamic rule items, there is a special category of dynamic actions, which only create Actions, and in this way influence the number of Tokens generated from a single regular expression match.
+Besides the general dynamic rule items, there is a special category of dynamic actions, which only create actions, and in this way influence the number of tokens generated from a single regular expression match.

-The function :func:`~parce.bygroup` can be used to yield zero or more actions, yielding a Token for every non-empty match in a group:
+The function :func:`~parce.bygroup` can be used to yield zero or more actions, yielding a token for every non-empty match in a group:

     .. autofunction:: parce.bygroup
         :noindex:

-Finally, there exists a special :class:`~parce.action.DynamicAction` in the ``skip`` object, it's an instance of :class:`~parce.action.SkipAction` and it yields no actions, so in effect creating no Tokens.
+Finally, there exists a special :class:`~parce.action.DynamicAction` in the ``skip`` object, it's an instance of :class:`~parce.action.SkipAction` and it yields no actions, so in effect creating no tokens.
 Use it if you want to match text, but do not need the tokens.
 See for more information the documentation of the :mod:`~parce.action` module.